Search

 In most cases, it’s to your advantage to sign up for Medicare when you’re first eligible because:

-2. If you miss the seven-month sign-up window for Medicare Part B* (doctor costs), you'll have to wait until the next “general enrollment period,” which runs from Jan.
-1 to March 31 with benefits beginning the following July 1.
+- If you miss the seven-month sign-up window for Medicare Part B* (doctor costs), you may have to wait until the next “general enrollment period,” which runs from Jan.
+1 to March 31.
+Your coverage starts the month after you sign up.
 If you don't sign up for Part B when you’re first eligible, you may have to pay a late enrollment penalty.

 *(or Part A if you have to pay a premium for it)